letsencrypt/cp-cps/CP-CPS.md

 #### 7.1.3.2 Signature AlgorithmIdentifier

-When used in the context of a signature, fields of type `AlgorithmIdentifier` of all objects signed by ISRG CAs is byte-for-byte identical with one of the hexadecimal encodings specified by Section 7.1.3.2 of the Baseline Requirements.
+When used in the context of a signature, fields of type `AlgorithmIdentifier` of all objects signed by ISRG CAs are byte-for-byte identical with one of the hexadecimal encodings specified by Section 7.1.3.2 of the Baseline Requirements.

 ### 7.1.4 Name forms